Crawford Hallock Greenewalt Jr.

 Crawford Hallock Greenewalt Jr. (June 3, 1937 – May 4, 2012) was an American classical archaeologist at the University of California, Berkeley who made contributions to the study of Lydia through his excavations at Sardis.

-Personal life
+Biography

-Greenewalt was the son of Crawford Hallock Greenewalt, a chemical engineer and later president of the DuPont, and Margaretta L. Greenewalt.
+Greenewalt was the son of Crawford Hallock Greenewalt, a chemical engineer and later president of DuPont, and Margaretta L. Greenewalt.
 He had one brother, David Greenewalt, and one sister, Nancy G. Frederick.
-He attended the Tower Hill School, received a B.A. from Harvard in 1959, and a Ph.D. in Classical Archaeology from the University of Pennsylvania in 1966.
+He attended the Tower Hill School, received a B.A. from Harvard University in 1959, and a Ph.D. in Classical Archaeology from the University of Pennsylvania in 1966.
 Greenwalt died of a brain tumor in 2012.

 Archaeology

 Greenewalt first showed in interest in archaeology at age eight.
 While an undergraduate at Harvard, Greenewalt worked at the Sardis excavation, where he became known for his ability to crawl through the narrow tunnels constructed by earlier tomb robbers.
 After graduating in 1959, Greenewalt joined the Sardis excavation as a staff photographer.
 Greenewalt's Ph.D. thesis was on the Lydian pottery, like those recovered at the Sardis excavation.
 Greenewalt worked on the Sardis excavation every summer from 1959 to 2011.
 In 1976 he was made the field director of the excavation, a position he held until 2007 when he turned it over to Nicholas Cahill.